 Don’t forget about the interior of your car when getting ready to child-proof.
 When driving with your kids, enable the childproof locks if you can to prevent kids from opening the door while the car is in motion.
 If you have any dangerous items in the backseat like an ice scraper, wiper fluid, or car cleaner, take them out and keep them in the trunk of the car away from the kids.
 The foldable back seats of your car should always be kept locked in an upright position to prevent kids from getting into the trunk.

-For more car safety tips visit http://www.kidsandcars.org.
+For more car safety tips visit http://www.kidsandcars.org and contact Norris injury lawyers in the unlikely event of car accident.
 Make your summer vacation fun and safe with these childproofing tips.